What is painting restoration?

 - The repair of painting damage, such as tears and holes in the canvas

 Painting restorations performed by competent restorers will use restoration techniques that are completely reversible.
-They’ll also ensure that only the specific areas on the painting requiring retouching, are retouched.
+They’ll also ensure that only the specific areas on the painting are retouched if required.

 To understand more about restoring oil paintings, you first need to understand the process of painting one.